York, Ontario: GO Transit

 Weston GO Station is a regional commuter station that provides access to GO Transit and Union Pearson Express services.

-The Weston GO Station along the Kitchener line is the only GO Transit train station and Union Pearson Express (UP Express) train station in the district.
-There are also plans to construct the Caledonia GO Station along the Barrie line, which would connect with Line 5's Caledonia station and the western end of the York Beltline Trail, along with the Mount Dennis GO Station along the Kitchener line and UP Express to connect with Line 5's Mount Dennis station.
+The Weston GO Station and the Mount Dennis GO Station, both along the Kitchener line, are the two GO Transit train stations and Union Pearson Express (UP Express) train stations in the district.
+Mount Dennis GO Station, connecting with Line 5's Mount Dennis station, opened in November 2025.
+The Caledonia GO Station along the Barrie line, which would connect with Line 5's Caledonia station and the western end of the York Beltline Trail, is under construction.

-Politics
+Municipal government

 The community was first organized as a township in 1793, but not incorporated until 1850.
 The township was initially a township under the County of York until 1954.
 In 1954, York was formally severed from the county, along with other municipalities situated south of Steeles Avenue to form the upper-tier government of Metropolitan Toronto.
 In 1967, the township was formally made into a borough of Metropolitan Toronto, and later a city in 1983.
 In 1997, York, along with the remaining municipalities of Metropolitan Toronto, were formally amalgamated to form the new City of Toronto.
-Today, residents now vote for the Mayor of Toronto, as well as councillors of Toronto City Council and school trustees, either TDSB or TCDSB.
+Since then, residents now vote for the Mayor of Toronto, as well as councillors of Toronto City Council and school trustees, either TDSB or TCDSB.
 Federally and provincially, eligible residents of York are also able to vote for members of the Parliament of Canada and the Legislative Assembly of Ontario, respectively.

 Reeves

-Prior to York's amalgamation with Toronto, York operated its own municipal council, with a mayor heading York's council.
+Prior to York's amalgamation with Toronto in 1998, York operated its own municipal council, with a mayor heading York's council.
 Prior to the municipality's incorporation as a borough, the chief magistrate of the council was referred to as a reeve.
 The following individuals served as the reeves of the Township of York: